2 0 1 4 – 2 0 1 5

 At The Grammar School we aim to provide an environment to enhance learning and develop inquiring and reflective young people.
 The School’s Assessment policy is reviewed regularly to ensure that we deliver this educational experience.

-- Students take tests (one or two per subject) during normal lesson time which count for 40% of the term grade.
+- Students sit tests (one or two per subject) during normal lesson time which count for 40% of the term grade.

-- The remaining 60% is subject dependent and is carried out through marked homework, project assignments, classroom observation, mental /oral work and quizzes.
+- The remaining 60% is subject dependent and is carried out through marking homework, project assignments, classroom observation, mental /oral work and quizzes.